portercol/React-Portfolio/README.md

 <hr>

 ## Description
-An updated portfolio using React.js, Bootstrap and new CSS framework.
+My updated portfolio using React.js, Bootstrap and a new CSS framework.
 Using 3 components that appear on multiple pages; Header, Project & Footer.
-This porfolio featuers an updated navbar, project cards and contact cards/info.
+My portfolio features an updated navbar, project cards and contact cards/info.
 You can find my updated github, linkedIn and resume info in the navbar or on the contact page.

 <hr>